What is pelvic floor pain, and is it normal?

 During our periods, the pelvic floor can cramp and contract along with the uterus, causing pain that can spread out across our abdomen, back, and vulva.

-Pelvic floor pain can also be caused by endometriosis, a condition where the tissue that would normally line the uterus grows outside the uterus, like on your ovaries, bowels, or bladder.
+Chronic pelvic pain can also be caused by endometriosis, a condition where the tissue that would normally line the uterus grows outside the uterus, like on your ovaries, bowels, or bladder.

-Endometriosis can be agonising, and can cause further pain in the tissues of the pelvic floor if they become inflamed.
+Endometriosis can be agonising and can cause further pain in the tissues of the pelvic floor if they become inflamed.

 For those with irritable bowel syndrome, or IBS, pelvic floor pain can happen alongside things like bloating, diarrhoea, and constipation.